maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - CrowdsecCapiScenarios
   - []string
   - Used only in `alone` mode, scenarios for Crowdsec CAPI
+- CaptchaProvider
+  - string
+  - Provider to validate the captcha, expected values are: `hcaptcha`, `recaptcha`, `turnstile`
+- CaptchaSiteKey
+  - string
+  - Site key for the captcha provider
+- CaptchaSecretKey
+  - string
+  - Site secret key for the captcha provider
+- CaptchaHTMLFilePath
+  - string
+  - default: /captcha.html
+  - Path where the captcha template is stored
+- CaptchaGracePeriodSeconds
+  - int64
+  - default: 1800 (= 30 minutes)
+  - Period after validation of a captcha before a new validation is required if Crowdsec decision is still valid

 ### Configuration

 For each plugin, the Traefik static configuration must define the module name (as is usual for Go packages).

 The following declaration (given here in YAML) defines a plugin:
+> Note that you don't need to copy all thoses settings but only the ones you want to use.
+> See the examples for advanced usage.

 ```yaml
 # Static configuration